High School Dyslexia IEP Lesson Plans | SPED Lesson Planner

 • Note-taking strategies: Cornell notes, two-column notes, and digital annotation with color-coding for claims, evidence, and vocabulary.

-• Assistive technology integration: Train students to use text-to-speech for reading long passages, speech-to-text for drafting, and screen readers for accessibility features.
+• Assistive technology integration: Train students to use text-to-speech for high school dyslexia reading passages, speech-to-text for drafting, and screen readers for accessibility features.

 • UDL principles: Provide multiple means of engagement, representation, and action, such as video previews, audio options, and choice boards for products.